xdy/xdy-pf2e-workbench/CONTRIBUTING.md

 1. Do the following each time you have updated your fork and want to test your code:
 1. Builds the prerequisites
    `npm install`
-1. Runs the system in 'developer mode', watching for changes in the code as they happen `npm run build:dev`
+1. Runs the module in 'developer mode', watching for changes in the code as they happen `npm run build:dev`

 ## Coding conventions